 Rather than the abstract notions of notes, melodies, chords, etc., we use a more direct term for the listener: the sound object: a sound or noise that is objectively distinguishable and then recognizable by a listener.
 Sound objects can then be composed together to produce a musical work of aesthetic value.
 This concept stems from the opening of the music field to sound recording in the field: sounds of nature, city or human activity, listened to and processed as ingredients for concrete music.
 It can also provide an interesting insight into the whole range of human sound arts, including classical instrumental and vocal music.

 This new way of looking at music could only have appeared in the twentieth century, since the invention of devices for recording sounds in order to re-listen to them later: objectively memorizing sound on a hardware medium was previously unthinkable for musicians.
-A more recent invention, digital processing makes it possible to instantly control the texture of sound independently of the time arrow: it is today a field of unprecedented musical possibilities, in the midst of exploration.
+A more recent invention, the digital sound signal processing, makes it possible to instantly control the texture of sound independently of the time arrow: it is today a field of unprecedented musical possibilities, in the midst of exploration.

 Another field of sound objects has also been opened up, that of synthetic sounds, invented thanks to various electronic synthesizer technologies, and now by computer.